What options are available for submitting large or media files?

 The majority of student work generated electronically can be submitted online through Blackboard.
 However files that are over 250MB cannot be submitted directly as attachments to Blackboard.
 There are alternative methods to allow students to submit large or medial files electronically for marking.

-Medial can be used for the submission of popular media file formats upto 2GB in size.
+Panopto can be used for the submission of popular media file formats.
 This has the benefit of uploading files to a central publishing point and delivered back as streaming media, automatically tanscoding content to work across a wide range of devices from with Blackboard, and accessing submitted work via the Grade Centre enabling staff to view or listen to student video or audio assignments and provide feedback without leaving Blackboard.

 Alternative Student Shared Drive (Q:) solution

-Where it is known that students will be unable to compress individual (or multiple) files sufficiently below 250MB, or that files are to be submitted in a format that is not supported by Medial,staff can request access to the Student Shared Drive (Q:).
-Requests should normally be emailed to IT Help no later than two weeks prior to work being set to the students or as mitigation where students flag that their work cannot be compressed below 250MB and an alternative solution for submission outside of Blackboard is required.
+Where it is known that students will be unable to compress individual (or multiple) files sufficiently below 250MB, or that files are to be submitted in a format that is not supported by Panopto, staff can request access to the Student Shared Drive (Q:) by contacting IT Help no later than two weeks prior to work being set to the students or as mitigation where students flag that their work cannot be compressed below 250MB and an alternative solution for submission outside of Blackboard is required.